 I was thinking of this one for several years.
 Not sure what to call it, so for now it is just “Firelight”.
 That is our house in the background.
 I started with that by drawing it from life.
 There are some mistakes in the structure, but it is more or less right.
 The structure on the right is the family room/studio and bed room we built based on our own design.
 We built a lot of it ourselves, though for the main structure I hired two very good carpenters.
 I could not have gotten the main beam or framing up by myself.
 I also needed help on the drywall, electric and insulation..
 But I did a lot the cutting and the design of it and it was quite interesting and a real challenge.
 But the painting itself is mostly an effort to celebrate our family again.
 This is my favorite thing to do.
 There is nothing more in life than this that matters as much, unless it be animal and bird families as well as ecologies.

-It is important for families to stay close to ecology, once they became unmoored from exolgies cities happens and the world became rife with problems.
+It is important for families to stay close to ecology, once they became unmoored from healthy ecologies if they lived in cities.
+In cities s much human centered conflict happens, the world became rife with problems.

 live on in nature and thought,